BusKill: History

 The first computer kill cord was built by Michael Altfield in 2017.

 The term "BusKill" was coined by Altfield in January 2020 when publishing the first BusKill build and udev usage instructions (Linux-only), and it was ported by cyberkryption from Linux to Windows a couple weeks later.
+The name BusKill is an amalgamation of "Bus" from USB and "Kill" from kill cord.

-The project's official website launched the following month.
+The project's official website launched the following month in February 2020.

 The first macOS version of the BusKill app was released in May 2020 by Steven Johnson.

 A cross-platform rewrite of the software based on Kivy was released in August 2020 with support for Linux, macOS, and Windows.

 In December 2021, Alt Shift International OÜ ran a crowdfunding campaign to manufacture BusKill cables on Crowd Supply.
 The campaign raised $18,507 by January 2022.

 Hardware

 The BusKill cable is a kill cord that physically tethers a user to their computer with a USB cable.

 One end of the cable plugs into a computer.
 The other end of the cable is a carabiner that attaches to the user.

 In the middle of the cable is a magnetic breakaway coupler, to allow the cable to be safely separated at any angle without physically damaging the computer or the user.

 A 3D-printable hardware BusKill cable is currently under development.